 Which Social Media is used by Different Generations?

+What about generational marketing trends in social media?
 According to Pew, the below-mentioned stats came to front:

 - The percentage of individuals aged between 18 and 29 that use social media is 86%.